travisallen6/basecamp-mentor-handbook/README.md

 ## Payment

 You will be compensated for your meetings with students.
-Mentors will be paid at their regular hourly rate as long as the time they are working is Monday - Friay, 9-5.
-Outside hours will be paid out at the end of the month
+Mentors will be paid at their regular hourly rate as long as the time they are working is Monday - Friay, 9-5

 ## Keeping track of student progress